ReflectionHLE/ReflectionHLE/README-old.md

 Terms of use
 ------------

+All corresponding license documents should be found under LICENSES.

 Reflection Keen is released under the GNU GPLv2+.
-See LICENSE for more details.
+See gpl-2.0.txt for more details.

 Nuked OPL3 is released under the GNU LGPLv2.1+.
-See LGPL-2.1.txt.
+See lgpl-2.1.txt.

 The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
-See LICENSE-depklite for details.
+See mit-opentesarena.txt for details.

 The included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).